Related Websites of Brian Cohen, Luthier: SoundPost | Violins | Lutes and Early Instruments | Rare and Unusual Instruments for Sale

 Archtop Guitars

-Carved, maple body, spruce top, very traditional styling with all fittings handmade in the art-deco style.
-Enquire.
+Carved, maple body, spruce top, very traditional styling with all fittings handmade in the art-deco style, based on d'Angelico designs: Enquire.

 Other models on offer include